SChernykh/p2pool/README.md

 - Check that ports 18080 (Monero p2p port) and 37890 (p2pool p2p port) are open in your firewall to ensure better connectivity
 - Create a new mainnet wallet
 - You have to use the primary wallet address for mining.
 Subaddresses and integrated addresses are not supported, just like with monerod solo mining
-- Open this wallet in CLI: run `./monero-wallet-cli --testnet`, enter the wallet file name there and then enter the command `set refresh-type full`. **This step is important!** If you don't do it, you won't see p2pool payouts!
+- Open this wallet in CLI: run `./monero-wallet-cli`, enter the wallet file name there and then enter the command `set refresh-type full`. **This step is important!** If you don't do it, you won't see p2pool payouts!
 - Run `./monerod --zmq-pub tcp://127.0.0.1:18083` and wait until it's fully synchronized
 - Run `./p2pool --host 127.0.0.1 --rpc-port 18081 --zmq-port 18083 --wallet YOUR_WALLET_ADDRESS --stratum 0.0.0.0:3333 --p2p 0.0.0.0:37890 --addpeers 148.251.81.38:37890`
 - Keep both monerod and p2pool running for the whole duration of your test